trinodb/trino/docs/src/main/sphinx/udf/sql/examples.md

 * [](/udf/sql/loop), [](/udf/sql/repeat), and [](/udf/sql/while) for looping constructs
 * [](/udf/sql/iterate) and [](/udf/sql/leave) for flow control

+## Inline and catalog UDFs

+The following section shows the differences in usage with inline and catalog UDFs with a simple SQL UDF example.
+The same pattern applies to all other following sections.

 A very simple SQL UDF that returns a static value without requiring any input:

 ```sql